-- Iterates two steps: - E step calculates the distribution of the missing variables Z - (Hard EM "fills in" the variables). - M step maximizes expected complete log likelihood (expectation wrt E step distribution)
+- Iterates two steps: - E step "fills in" the missing variables Z (calculates their distribution) - M step maximizes expected complete log likelihood (expectation wrt E step distribution)

 Conclusion

 - Readings: Ch.
 9.1, 9.2, 9.4

 - K-means clustering

 - Gaussian mixture model

 - What about K?

 - Model selection: either cross-validation or Bayesian version (average over all values for K)

 - Expectation-maximization, a general method for learning parameters of models when not all variables are observed